dgp1130/rules_prerender/README.md

 contains its HTML, JavaScript, CSS, and other resources from all the transitively included components at their expected paths.

-Multiple `prerender_page_bundled()` directories can then be composed together into a single `web_resources()` rule which contains a final directory of everything merged together, representing an entire prerendered web site.
+Multiple `prerender_multi_page_bundled()` directories can then be composed together into a single `web_resources()` rule which contains a final directory of everything merged together, representing an entire prerendered web site.

 This final directory can be served with a simple devserver for local builds or uploaded directly to a CDN for production deployments.